 At present, Ann Arbor tracks inventory and condition data of its culvert assets.
-Ann Arbor has inventoried 552 culverts, and owns 151 culverts.
+Ann Arbor has inventoried 552 culverts and owns 151 culverts.

-The City of Ann Arbor uses a culvert rating form (Figure 9) to assess each culvert on multiple criteria.
+The City of Ann Arbor uses a culvert rating form (Figure 8) to assess each culvert on multiple criteria.
 Each criterion is rated as good, fair, poor or N/A, however the culvert itself is not assigned an overall good/fair/poor rating.
-Maintenance is scheduled to address areas of concern as they are identified to keep all culverts in acceptable condition.
+Maintenance is scheduled to address areas of concern as they are identified, based on inspection results, to keep all culverts in acceptable condition.